 Sanfilippo Syndrome (MPS)

-Sanfilippo Syndrome, or mucopolysaccharidosis III (MPS-III), is a rare, inherited metabolism disorder in which the body cannot properly break down long chains of sugar molecules called glycosaminoglycans leading to progressive degeneration of the central nervous system.
-Sanfilippo belongs to a group of diseases called mucopolysaccharidoses (MPS).
-At present there is no cure for Sanfilippo.
+Sanfilippo Syndrome, or mucopolysaccharidosis III (MPS-III), is a rare, inherited metabolic disorder belonging to a group of diseases called mucopolysaccharidoses (MPS).
+There are 4 subtypes of Sanfilippo Syndrome.
+With Sanfilippo, the body cannot properly break down long chains of sugar molecules called glycosaminoglycans.
+It is a progressive disorder that primarily affects the brain and central nervous system.
+There is currently no cure or treatment for Sanfilippo Syndrome.
+There are several ongoing trials.

 If you are considering a clinical trial for your child, please also see the Courageous Parents Network Guided Pathway on Clinical Trials.